Here's what the controversial House Intel surveillance memo says

 Democrats, the FBI and the Department of Justice objected to the release of the memo.
 In part, Democratic lawmakers suggested that the memo was selectively edited by Republicans to push an agenda of derailing the investigation into Russian meddling in the 2016 election.
 Intelligence officials have stressed the memo is incomplete.

-The day after the memo was released, Trump tweeted that the "memo totally vindicates 'Trump' in probe.
-But the Russian Witch Hunt goes on and on," he wrote.
+The day after the memo was released, Trump tweeted that the "memo totally vindicates 'Trump' in probe."

 Here is what the newly released memo contained: